netx-ulx/NC/XorCoding/README.md

     $ onos localhost
     ```

     In ONOS CLI command prompt you will be able to see the apps installed and activate other apps if you wish.
-For a list of possible commands that you can use here, type: (in my opinion, here it would be better to write down how to check if your onos app has been detected correctly)
+For a list of possible commands that you can use here, type:

     ```
     onos> help onos
     ```
+    To check if our apps were installed correctly, namely ```p4xorcoding.pipeconf``` and ```p4xorcoding.xorcoding```, enter the command prompt:

+    ```
+    onos> apps -a -s
+    ```
+    Both of the apps should appear in the list presented

 3. On a third terminal window, run Mininet to set up a butterfly topology of BMv2 devices.